Tommy Karpency

 Thomas Karpency (born January 10, 1986) is an American professional boxer who fights in the light heavyweight division.
 A professional since 2006, he is a three-time world title challenger; first challenging for the WBO and IBO light heavyweight titles in 2012, as well as the WBC light heavyweight title in 2015.
 He holds a notable upset win over former IBF and WBC title holder Chad Dawson.

 Background

 Karpency is from a "patch town" inside of Adah, Pennsylvania called "Palmer".
-There are four Palmer natives who are current professional boxers.
+Karpency was trained by his father, Tom Karpency Sr. There are four Palmer natives who are current professional boxers.
 Palmer has an approximate population of 200 people.
 Per capita, Palmer has one of the highest percentages of professional athletes in the United States.
 Karpency attended Albert Gallatin High School.
 During his last two years at Albert Gallatin, Karpency competed in wrestling, and was also an outstanding football player.

 Boxing career

 Early career

 Karpency debuted in professional boxing at the age of 20 as a cruiserweight, after winning a Toughman contest.
 He has spent the majority of his career boxing on the American circuit managing to win the regional WBA Fedecentro title in 2009.

 With a record of 19-1-1, Karpency made his overseas debut against Karo Murat in Germany for the WBO Inter-Continental Light Heavyweight title on May 1, 2010.
 Karpency was defeated via unanimous decision.